oechsler/BareSharp/README.md

 ### Entrypoint

 In order for Bare to run, you need to replace the default Game1 class with Bare's Entrypoint.
-The Entrypoint can also be customized to fit your needs by overriding it.	<br />*It is highly recommended that you create your own Entrypoint, when using C# to code.*
+The Entrypoint can also be customized to fit your needs by overriding it. *It is highly recommended that you create your own Entrypoint, when using C# to code.*

 ~~~cs
 using BareKit;